dfgordon/vscode-language-integerbasic/README.md

 Language support for Integer BASIC in Visual Studio Code.

-Latest update: LSP implementation, brings parity with Applesoft extension

 * Semantic highlights true to Apple ][ ROM parsing
-* Completions and hovers for all statements
-* Completions and hovers for soft switches, ROM routines, etc.
+* Comprehensive diagnostics, completions, and hovers
-* Diagnostics to identify errors and gotchas
-* Renumber lines in a selection or full document
+* Management of variables and line numbers
-* Transfer programs to and from Apple ][ emulators (see below)
+* Transfer programs to and from emulators and disk images (see below)
-* View tokenized program as hex dump and unicode text
+* Generate hex dump of tokenized program
 * Options : see `Ctrl+Comma` -> `Extensions` -> `Integer BASIC`
 * Commands: see `Ctrl+P` -> `integerbasic`
 * Activates for file extensions `.bas`, `.ibas`